usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 ### File watching

-The file watching feature, both the Java and the Rascal API, were re-implemented from scratch based on SWAT.engineering's [Java Watch](https://github.com/SWAT-engineering/java-watch).
+The file watching feature, both the Java and the Rascal API, were re-implemented from scratch based on Swat.engineering's [Java Watch](https://github.com/SWAT-engineering/java-watch).
 This comes with several enhancements but also serious bug fixes.
 The stability and efficiency was improved with respect to recursive file watching and deletion and creation of (recursive) folders under watch.
 Most importantly file watching now also works effectively on **Mac OSX**, which it didn't before.